-10.2 The system operator must make publicly available the Annual Security of Supply Assessment by 30 June each calendar year.
+10.2 The system operator must publish the Annual Security of Supply Assessment by 30 June each calendar year.

-10.3 The system operator must consult with persons that the system operator thinks are representative of the interests of persons likely to be substantially affected by the SOSA before making it publicly available.
+10.3 The system operator must consult with persons that the system operator thinks are representative of the interests of persons likely to be substantially affected by the SOSA before publishing it.

 10.4 In addition to the information referred to in clauses 7.3(1)(a)(i) and 7.3(2C) of the Code, but subject to clause 7.3(2D) of the Code, the SOSA must include—